BoiseState/CS321_Bioinformatics/README.md

 Start off by running tests on your machine.
 If you do need to run them on `onyx` please only run the smallest test (`test0.gbk`) to avoid overloading the `onyx` server.

-## 10. Testing in the Cloud
+## 10. Extra Credit: Testing a Large File in the Cloud

-We will setup [Amazon AWS](https://aws.amazon.com/) accounts for each student so that you can run larger tests in the cloud. **Running our tests on AWS is required so we can all get experience using the cloud.** :cloud: :smiley:
+Using the AWS Accounts provided earlier in the course, you can run the large Y-Chromosome file on a cloud instance.

+Creating a BTree with the large file is very intensive, and will take too long to run unless your cache implementation is efficient, and your BTree is well-designed.

+To be rewarded the extra credit, capture a screenshot of check-queries.sh completed with a time stamp and include it with your submission.

+:cloud: :smiley:

 Please see the [AWS
 notes](https://docs.google.com/document/d/1v5a0XlzaNyi63TXXKP4BQsPIdJt4Zkxn2lZofVP8qqw/edit?usp=sharing)